Loading progress...

 STEP THREE: ADJUST/ACCOMMODATE for EDUCATORS (continued)

-Typically, students’ symptoms only require a few days of absence from school.
-If more than a few days are missed, call a meeting with parents and seek a medical explanation.
+Most students with a concussion only need to miss a few days of school.
+If a student misses more than a few days, the school should meet with the parents and ask for a medical explanation.

 Symptom Wheel